37 Metaphors for Business with Meaning and Examples

 18. Business is a Ladder

-Meaning: Success in business often involves climbing step by step, much like ascending a ladder.
+Meaning: Business success often involves climbing step by step, much like ascending a ladder.

 Examples in Context: